gangdong/gangdong.github.io/_posts/2020-06-02-Windows-sgx-helloworld.markdown

 	}
 }
 {% endhighlight %}
-4. Set the 'Enclave1' project configuration as below.
+4. Set the `Enclave1` project configuration as below.
 ![project]({{site.cdn_baseurl}}/assets/image/others-sgx-start-03.PNG){: .center-image }
-5. Build the 'Enclave1' project.
+5. Build the `Enclave1` project.
 ![project]({{site.cdn_baseurl}}/assets/image/others-sgx-start-04.PNG){: .center-image }
-Above result shows the 'Enclave1' project has been build successfully.
-Next I need to add it into the 'HelloWorld' project and call the `foo()` methods.
+Above result shows the `Enclave1` project has been build successfully.
+Next I need to add it into the `HelloWorld` project and call the `foo()` methods.
 6. Edit the `main()` method of `HelloWorld.cpp` file.
 {% highlight ruby %}
 #include "stdafx.h"